 Master's Programme in Sustainable Destination Development

-How can destination development contribute to sustainability?
+Fewer visitors threaten the economy, more visitors threaten ecological and social sustainability.
+How can we make visits sustainable?
 This is what you will explore in the Master's Programme in Sustainable Destination Development.
 During your studies you will work together with researchers and lecturers on a wide range of subjects which will open the doors for your career in sustainable destination development.

 Autumn 2023 Autumn 2023, Visby, 100%, On-campus, English